Yefym707/Game/README.md

 language is stored in `~/.oko_zombie/config.json` under the `"lang"` key.
 Missing keys default to the lookup key itself.

+## Sandbox Editor & Balance JSON

+A built-in sandbox editor lets you place tiles and experiment with custom maps.
+Use the **Save Map**, **Load Map** and **Test Map** buttons to manage maps.
+Saved layouts are written as JSON files under `mods/maps/` for easy sharing.

+Core gameplay numbers such as loot chances or zombie stats are stored in `data/balance.json`.
+The game validates this file on load so modders can tweak values while maintaining sane ranges.

 ### Local Co-op (Hot-Seat)

 The game now supports a local co-op mode for 2–4 players sharing the same